PabloCarreira888/sc_bt_test/readme.md

-# Repos test
+# Repos test - more changes from BT-2

 - This is master.

-sc received another update
+- Changes from BT-1